-Google’s Mobile-First Indexing and What it Means to You
+Google’s Mobile-First Indexing and What it Means To You

-Should this move cause you any reason to be alarmed?
+Is Google's mobile-first index any reason to be alarmed?

 Share this post: